pez57/portfolio-1-rewinder/README.md

 ## Features
 ---
 __Navigation__
 The navigation logo and menu on the top of the landing page is an easy way for the user to navigate to their desired section within the site.
-The aim is introduce user to what they expect to discover on the website and each menu option has been named accordingly to link to the corresponding section.
+The aim is introduce users to what they expect to discover on the website and each menu option has been named accordingly to link to the corresponding section.
 ![](assets/images/rewindernavbar.jpg)